 Blog Comprehensive Insurance In Ontario

-White car with tree fallen on it
+car with a tree fallen on it

 Comprehensive insurance is one of the many different types of coverage you can add to your policy - it is not part of mandatory Ontario auto insurance.
-It protects your vehicle from risks unrelated to a collision such as fire, theft, vandalism and weather.
+It protects your vehicle from risks unrelated to a collision, such as fire, theft, vandalism and weather.

 For example, if your vehicle was stolen, then later found and returned to you, you could submit a car insurance claim to cover the cost of repairs.